Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Data Acquisition

-Since we have ``true'' positions of Mars from \citet{vanF_Pul79} we can make a direct estimate of the accuracy of our observations.
-The easiest way to do this is to precess the ecliptic longitudes from column 4 in Table \ref{data} to equinox J2000 by subtracting 50.25 arc seconds per year times the number of years from JD 2,457,543.5 (January 0.0, 2000) to the date of observation.
+The most objective measure of the accuracy of our data would be the scatter of the nightly mean positions with respect to some to-be-determined model.
+However, since we have ``true'' positions of Mars from \citet{vanF_Pul79} we can also make a direct estimate of the accuracy of our observations.
+The easiest way to do this is to precess the ecliptic longitudes from column 4 in Table \ref{data} to equinox J2000 by subtracting 50.25 arc seconds per year times the number of years from JD 2,457,543.5 (0.0 January 2000) to the date of observation.
 The ecliptic latitudes require no precession correction.

-The subsequent differences of ecliptic longitude and latitude (``observed'' {\em minus} ``true'') give mean differences of $-0.062 \pm 0.016$ deg in ecliptic longitude and $-0.037 \pm0.027$ deg in ecliptic latitude.
-The standard deviations of the distributions of differences are: $\sigma _{\lambda} = \pm$0.10 deg and $\sigma _{\beta} = \pm$0.17 deg.
-The square root of the sum of squares of those errors is $\pm$0.20 deg, or $\pm$12\arcmin.
-This is the accuracy of the position of a bright object (such as a planet) obtainable with our simple cross staff.
+For the 2015/2016 season the standard deviations of the distributions of differences are: $\sigma _{\lambda} = \pm$0.119 deg (7.1\arcmin) for ecliptic longitude and $\sigma _{\beta} = \pm$0.178 deg (10.7\arcmin) for ecliptic latitude.
+The square root of the sum of squares of those errors is $\sigma _{tot} = \pm$0.214 deg, or 12.8\arcmin, which we may consider the minimum value of the effective accuracy of our cross staff measurements.
+For the 2017/2018 season we find $\sigma _{\lambda} = \pm$0.263 deg (15.8\arcmin) and $\sigma _{\beta} = \pm$0.201 deg (12.1\arcmin).
+Combining the two seasons' data we find $\sigma _{\lambda} = \pm$0.185 deg (11.1\arcmin) and $\sigma _{\beta} = \pm$0.188 deg (11.3\arcmin).
+We are not sure why the second season's data are, at face value, less accurate than the data of the first season, but the distribution and usefulness of sufficiently bright reference stars is not the same for all zodiacal constellations.